 Deciding between pursuing a master’s degree or a PhD is a crucial step in one’s academic journey within graduate school.
 While both options offer advanced education and research opportunities, they differ in terms of scope, duration, and career outcomes.
 Deciding between a master’s and a PhD in graduate school?
-In this guide, we will explore the distinctions between master’s and PhD programmes, helping you make an informed decision about your academic path.
+In this guide, we will explore the distinctions between master’s and PhD programs, helping you make an informed decision about your academic path.

 Definition: Master’s vs. PhD